- The Eastern Herald (TEH): How did you fall in love with the guitar?

 Rajib: Unfortunately in Bangladesh, talented people do not get appreciation or patronization.
 Those of us who understand music really cannot compete with the so-called music directors, who are more expert in sycophancy than music skill.

 We really cannot compete with them, because what they easily do for the sake of getting the work is something that I should not even utter while responding to questions from a prestigious newspaper like yours.
 Just think, if a person is more a pimp than a “music director” can someone like us really or should compete with them?

 TEH: How do you spend your leisure time?

-Rajib: During my leisure time, I listen to songs from various countries, which actually helps me in enriching my knowledge.
+Rajib: During my leisure time, I listen to songs from various countries, which actually helps me to enrich my knowledge.
 You know, music is an unending learning process.
-We never stop from learning.
+We never stop learning.

 TEH: What kind of songs do you like the most?